German automakers shift focus to high-end electric cars

 The new R8 e-tron's battery capacity, however, has almost doubled to 92 kWh from 49 kWh in the aborted 2012 model, a source close the matter said.

-That has helped more than double the range of the carbon-fiber vehicle which surges to 100 kilometers an hour in 3.9 seconds, compared with 3.2 seconds for the 540-horsepower model.
+That has helped more than double the range of the carbon-fibre vehicle which surges to 100 kilometres an hour in 3.9 seconds, compared with 3.2 seconds for the 540-horsepower model.

 Audi may also launch two battery-powered serial models by 2018, a sports car and a sports-activity vehicle with over 500 km of range to rival Tesla's upcoming Model X SUV, two company sources told Reuters.